refi64/mrkd/README.md

 # mrkd

-Write man pages using Markdown, and conver them to Roff or HTML.
+Write man pages using Markdown, and convert them to Roff or HTML.

 ## Installation